First published 31 January 2017

 The stages of the project were:

-The barrels were sourced at a farm store in Si Bun Ruang, our local town, and by Thai standards reasonably expensive at 520 baht each (A$20.00).
+The barrels were sourced at a farm store in Si Bun Rueang, our local town, and by Thai standards reasonably expensive at 520 baht each.

-In retrospect I think the raft could have done with a couple more barrels as the sala, the hut that sits on it, ended up being a lot heavier than I thought.
+In retrospect, I think the raft could have done with a couple more barrels as the sala, the hut that sits on it, ended up being a lot heavier than I thought.
 I may retrofit some more but getting them in place now that it is a done deal wouldn’t be easy.
+Update 2022: Yes I did add two more and that has made all the difference.

 Step two was a visit to Thai Watsadu, a DIY store in Nong Bua Lamphu, a larger place 30 minutes drive from home to buy more exotic supplies in a Thai sense like timber and screws.
 Everything here is made from concrete and metal, neither of which float too well, and the range of items available in hardware stores reflects this.
 Lots of drill bits and screws for concrete and steel for example but not much for wood.

-Stage two involved build a sala, an open hut structure on the deck to provide protection from the elements.
+Stage two involved building a sala, an open hut structure on the deck to provide protection from the elements.
 In the cool season December – February it is easy to forget just how fierce the heat is during the hot season April/May where last year we had 6 weeks over 40 degrees.
-Come July the temperatures drop into the 30’s but the rainy season arrives.
+Come July the temperatures drop into the 30s but the rainy season arrives.

 I moved the boat from its original position at the far end of the pond to be close to the farmhouse and power and this is where it has ended up permanently.
 I will cover the landscaping of this “docking” area later.